NobleOsinachi/nobleosinachi.github.io/README.md

 ## Contact

-You can reach me through my website [www.nobleosinachi.com](https://www.nobleosinachi.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/nobleosinachi).
+You can reach me through my email nobleosinachi98@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/nobleosinachi).

 Thank you for visiting my Portfolio Landing Page!
 I hope you enjoy exploring my work and skills. 😄